christinabeckaskenaizer/Whimzee/journals/santiago_bothe.md

 Me and Sina worked on wrapping up the progress made on authentication from the previous day.
 Now we can Create accounts and authenticate users.

 I finished all of the shop endpoints to how we have planned SO FAR.
 Users can now only create, update or delete a shop if they are logged in.
+The Shop endpoints take the user_id and compare it to the user ID held by the specific instance of a shop.

 ## May 17, 2023